Board of Directors

 Valerio is a Maître-Assistant (Lecturer) of the Complex Systems Group at University of Neuchâtel as well as the coordinator for the Competence Centre in Complex Systems and Big Data and the coordinator of the Inter-University Doctoral Program in Computer Science for CUSO.
 His research interests include distributed systems, software and hardware security systems from large to small and IoT scale, data management and, more recently, systems for deep learning.

-Note that the responsibilities defined here are subject to the further definition of official AHUG bylaws by the newly formed Board.
+Note that the responsibilities defined here are subject to the further definition of official AHUG bylaws by the Board of Directors.

 The managing director shall be the primary organizing member of the AHUG organization and will call and coordinate monthly AHUG Board meetings.
 Additionally, the Managing Director will represent AHUG and its constituents at both the annual AHUG conference and at other ARM events where AHUG representation is required.
 The Managing Director shall perform such other duties as may be assigned by the Board.